captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You were?
 ---
 ## ROBYN:
-They're patterned after these
+They’re patterned after these
 ---
 antique South American dolls.
 ---
 ## SHARON:
 Oh!
-Wow
+Wow.
 ---
 ## ROBYN:
 But then I stopped.
 ---
 So.
 ---
-It's a little embarrassing.
+It’s a little embarrassing.
 ---
 ## SHARON:
-You shouldn't be embarrassed, they're very
+You shouldn’t be embarrassed, they’re very…
 ---
 Evocative.
 ---